-- Gates must swing outwards from the swimming pool or spa area and be fitted with self-closing and self-latching devices that will prevent the gate from being reopened, and cannot be reached from outside the barrier by young children.
+- Gates must swing outwards from the swimming pool or spa area and be fitted with self-closing and self-latching devices that will prevent the gate from being reopened or being reached from outside the barrier by young children.

-- For above ground pools and spas, including inflatable pools, the walls of the pool can be considered an effective barrier, if at least 1200mm (1.2 metres) high, and as long as climbable objects such as ladders or filtration systems are not left or built against or near the pool.
+- For above ground pools and spas, including inflatable pools, the walls of the pool can be considered an effective barrier, if at least 1200mm (1.2 metres) high, and as long as climbable objects, such as ladders or filtration systems, are not left near or built against the pool.
 If they are, the pool or spa will require a compliant barrier.

 Since 1 May 2010, all outdoor swimming pools and spas must not have direct access to the pool area via a door from a building, such as a house or a garage.

-If you are replacing an existing safety barrier with a new barrier for a swimming pool or spa built before 1 May 2010, you will need to comply with the current Regulations and this work will require a building permit.
+If you are replacing an existing safety barrier with a new barrier for a swimming pool or spa built before 1 May 2010, you will need to comply with the current Regulations.
+This work will require a building permit.
 Check with a registered building surveyor for further advice.

 Temporary safety barriers